robotenique/snacker/deliverables/iteration-03.plan.md

 ## Process

-(Optional:) Quick introduction

 #### Changes from previous iteration

-List the most significant changes you made to your process (if any).

- * At most 3 items
- * Start with the most significant change
- * For each change, explain why you are making it and what you are hoping to achieve from it
- * Ideally, for each change, you will define a clear success metric (i.e. something you can measure at the end of the iteration to determine whether the change you made was successful)

  * We should start assigning deadlines to tasks on trello and members who decide to take on a task needs to finish it by the task’s deadline.
 This is to avoid the problem we have experienced with the current deliverable where lots of work is being done in the last week.
 This is especially important for cases where one task has to be done before another important task can be done.
 And it is especially important for deliverable 3 since we must finish everything by the due date and can’t afford to push unfinished stuff onward.
  * We should also consistently hold weekly progress review meeting every Sat night to make sure the tasks can be done in time and if a member can’t finish their chosen part in time, the rest of team can offer help during the weekend and resolve the issue early.
 The current plan is every member report by 6pm on Sat on their progress and whether or not they need help to finish their task in time, this is also an opportunity to ask for help if any member gets stuck on something.